 Pop-up Folding Trailers and Hybrids: These compact trailers give many young families the basic trailer features and ability to tow with almost any vehicle.
 Prices range from $5,000 to $35,000 on average.

 The IRS has a rule that states that if a vehicle has a sleeping area, cooking area and toilet facilities, then can be declared as a residence.
-Also, payments on these loans can be deducted on your federal taxes as primary or secondary residence.
+Also, payments on an RV loan can be deducted on your federal taxes as primary or secondary residence.
 Speak with your tax professional about how this deduction can work for you.

 Additional Cost Considerations